Ilikepizza2/Ilikepizza2/README.md

 <h1 align="center">Hi 👋, I'm Om Srivastava</h1>
-<h3 align="center">A passionate web developer, always looking to learn new things</h3>
+<h3 align="center">A passionate software developer, always looking to learn new things</h3>

 I'm Om Srivastava (Ilikepizza2/OmieChan).
-I am a prefinal year student at IIIT Lucknow.
-I am an experienced web developer and have worked with clients from all over the world on 40+ projects.
+I am a final year student at IIIT Lucknow.
+I am an experienced web/AI developer and have worked with clients from all over the world on 50+ projects.
+I am currently a security intern at Cisco.
 I have also done an intern at ANM-Labs, South Korea as an SDE remote intern.
 Nowadays, I'm looking into a bit of machine learning and deep learning.
-I am also a competitive programmer with rating of 1591 at Codeforces.
+I am also a competitive programmer with rating of 1608 at Codeforces.
 <h3 align="left">Something about me:</h3>
 <p align="left">
   <ul>